namhyung/uftrace/doc/uftrace-record.md

 As of now, following watch points are supported:

  * "cpu" : cpu number current task is running on
+ * "var": read value of a global variable given after ":".

 Like read triggers, the result is displayed as event (comment):